avawing/web-module-challenge-scope-and-closure/README.md

   var a = b = 3;
 })();
 console.log("a defined? " + (typeof a !== 'undefined'));
+//a is undefined
 console.log("b defined? " + (typeof b !== 'undefined'));
+//b is three
 ```
+A is defined as something that hasn't been defined yet.
+If you had, for example, stated that a = b and b=3 - it would still be
+undefined because it is out of order.
+If you had stated b=3, a = b then a would be defined as b.

 2. Write a function that would allow you to do this using a closure.
 (This is another interview question we've seen before - when you're ready for answers, view an explanation [here](https://www.coderbyte.com/algorithm/3-common-javascript-closure-questions)).